Lesson Plan - Get It!

 - How does John Adam’s work continue to impact Americans today?

-When you are finished answering the questions, review your work with your teacher or parent.
-How does John Adams compare to the other Founding Fathers you have learned about?
+- How does John Adams compare to the other Founding Fathers you have learned about?

 When you are ready, move onto the Got It? section to research more about John Adams.